By Melinda Maryniuk

 5. Acknowledge your feelings.
 Don’t brush feelings of worry or stress aside.
 Many experts agree that being able to acknowledge these things is the first step to managing it.
 Keep your focus on the present moment and what you can control.
 Notice the good things going on all around us – nature, acts of kindness, hardworking healthcare teams, sunshine, and more.

 6. Practice strategies for dealing with cravings.
 During times of stress, cravings are often stronger than usual, but that doesn’t mean that the usual strategies for “riding a cravings wave” won’t be helpful.
 Here are ten tips for managing cravings that may be super-useful.

 Serves: 6 Per serving: 90 calories; 12 grams carbs, 5 grams fiber, 4 grams fat

 - 1 small head white cabbage (about 2 pounds)

 Cut the cabbage in quarters and remove the core.
 With the cut side-down, slice as thinly as possible.
 Heat the oil and butter in a large heavy-bottomed pot over medium high heat.
 Add cabbage, salt, garlic, and pepper and sauté for 15-20 minutes, stirring frequently until cabbage is tender and begins to brown.
 Season, taste and serve warm.

 Nutrition information: Per 2 Tbsp: About 50 calories, 4 grams carb.

-In a food processor, begin by placing the tahini and lemon juice and process for a minute until the mixture turns in to a thick, whipped paste.
+In a food processor, add the tahini & lemon juice, and process for a minute until the mixture turns into a thick, whipped paste.
 Then add the garlic, chickpeas and spices blending for several minutes until it is very smooth.
-Check the mixture for consistency and then add 2-3 Tbsp cold, water while the processor is running to make the hummus more light and creamy.
+Check the mixture for consistency and then add 2-3 Tbsp of cold water while the processor is running to make the hummus more light & creamy.

 For more information on how to stay healthy, click here.